 To fulfill the accessibility policy and to ensure compliance with the accessibility legislation the following standards are set in place for implementation within the scope of this policy:

-All documents required by the Accessibility Standards for Customer Service, including WSPS's Accessible Customer Service Standard, notices of temporary disruptions, training records, and written feedback process are available upon request, subject to the Freedom of Information and Protection of Privacy Act.
-When providing these documents to a person with a disability, WSPS will endeavor to provide the document, or the information contained in the document, in a format that takes the person's disability into account.
+All documents required by the Accessibility Standards for Customer Service, including WSPS's Accessible Customer Service Standard, notices of temporary disruptions, training records, and written feedback process are available in a suitable accessible format upon request, subject to the Freedom of Information and Protection of Privacy Act.
+When providing documents to a person with a disability, WSPS will endeavor to provide the document, or the information contained in the document, in a format that takes the person's disability into account.

 Accessible Customer Service Standard